mountain-pass/ryvr/README.md

 #### Unit Tests

-The Unit tests are run with the `unitTest` Spring profile, which enables the `au.com.mountainpass.ryvr.testclient.JavaRyvrClient` client.
+The Unit tests are run with the `integrationTest` Spring profile, which enables the `au.com.mountainpass.ryvr.testclient.JavaRyvrClient` client.

-The `RyvrUnitTests` is used to run the tests against the Java layer and automatically activates the `unitTest` Spring profile.
-It can either by run as a JUnit test from within your IDE or run using `./gradlew unitTest`.
+The `RyvrintegrationTests` is used to run the tests against the Java layer and automatically activates the `integrationTest` Spring profile.
+It can either by run as a JUnit test from within your IDE or run using `./gradlew integrationTest`.

-`./gradlew unitTest` will record test results in `build/test-results-ut`
+`./gradlew integrationTest` will record test results in `build/test-results-ut`

 #### System Tests